rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 ### Timestamp

-The `timestamp` field records the date and time at which the query was made, formatted according to {{RFC3339}}.
+The `timestamp` field records the date and time at which the query was made, formatted according to {{Section 3.4.1 of -cbor}}.
 Implementations SHOULD populate this field with the current date and time when forming a CoSERV query.

 ### Result Type